4 bond strategies that matter

 Instead of reacting to market volatility, news, and trends, it's important to keep your long-term goals in sight and ensure your portfolio stays aligned with your target asset mix.

 During the 2020 pandemic when stocks were down and bond values were up, several of my clients' portfolios became overweighted in bonds.
 For example, portfolios that should've been 50% stocks and 50% bonds looked more like 45% stocks and 55% bonds.
 To ensure these clients remained aligned with their target mix and risk/return profiles, we rebalanced their portfolios.
-This involved selling bonds while they were up and buying more stocks while they were low.
+This involved selling bonds while they were up and buying more stocks while they were down.

 It can seem counterintuitive to sell top-performing investments in favor of underperforming ones.
 However, investors who don't take advantage of these rebalancing opportunities may miss out on subsequent equity returns and hinder their progress toward their goals.